Statistics of Stroke

-Stroke is the fourth largest cause of death, ranking behind diseases of the heart, all forms of cancer, and lower respiratory disease.
+Stroke is the fifth largest cause of death, ranking behind diseases of the heart, all forms of cancer, and lower respiratory disease.

-Almost every 40 seconds in the United States, a person experiences a stroke.
+Almost every 40 seconds in the United States, someone has a stroke.

 Over 4 million U.S. adults live today with the effects of a stroke.